 That will surely leave your stainless steel mug clean as new.

-How to remove tea stains from stainless steel mug
+How to remove tea stains from a stainless steel mug

 Ok, so you’re a tea lover.
 The most popular drink in the world (after water, of course) is also another reason for our stained travel mugs.

 The good news is, that all of the solutions for cleaning a coffee stain from a stainless steel mug will also work if you’re looking to learn how to remove tea stains from stainless steel mug.

 So before throwing out your favorite mug, try soaking it in baking powder and salt or baking powder and vinegar.